 In terms of living arrangements, the neighborhood features a substantial number of residents living alone, particularly males.
 Same-sex spouse households are also significantly more common in this area compared to the national average.
 However, fewer households comprise biological, adopted, or stepchildren, and there are fewer married couple families.

 Education levels in this neighborhood are high, with a large percentage of residents holding bachelor's, master's, professional, or doctorate degrees.
-The area also has a considerable number of people with annual incomes of $125,000 or higher, and many residents spend a significant portion of their income on housing.
+The area also has a considerable number of people with annual incomes of $100,000 or higher

 The housing market is characterized by a high number of renter-occupied units and a diverse mix of multi-unit buildings.
 Most housing units in the area are located in buildings with 10 or more units, with a particularly high concentration of buildings with 50 or more units.
-The neighborhood also has a significant number of vacant houses.

 In summary, this neighborhood is a diverse, urban, and educated community with a strong professional workforce, a significant young adult population, and a focus on eco-friendly commuting options.